gustavnavar/Grid.Blazor/docs/blazor_odata/Selecting_row.md

     It's value can be ```true``` and ```false```.
     By default this parameter's value is ```false```.
-    You can select multiple rows while pressing the [Ctrl] key
+    You can select multiple rows while pressing the [Ctrl] key You select multiple adjacent rows by clicking on the first row holding down the [Shift] key and then clicking on the last row of the interval keeping the [Shift] key held down

 Rows configured in this way will be highlighted when selected.